ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Weekly-Goals.md

 # Week 1

+Overarching Goal: Allow Deposit of Multiple Container Types; Before we can do anything more we have to show that we can accept things.

 - Identify if we should be doing coding to Curate or Sufia; This will require reconciling the Glossary and Personas.
 - Define the interface for Container, Content, and Collection
 	- For data entry (via ActiveFedora::DelegateAttributes)